moby/moby/docs/sources/installation/centos.md

 > This is a community contributed installation path.
 The only `official`
 > installation is using the [*Ubuntu*](../ubuntulinux/#ubuntu-linux)
 > installation path.
 This version may be out of date because it depends on
-> some binaries to be updated and published
+> some binaries to be updated and published.

 The Docker package is available via the EPEL repository.
 These instructions work for CentOS 6 and later.
 They will likely work for other binary compatible EL6